Ceoptera: Comparative anatomy

 The anatomy of the forelimb is rather typical of a darwinopteran.
 The cristospine of the sternum, a bony crest unique to pterosaurs, is short, deep, and robust as in other darwinopterans but unlike other pterosaurs.
-The ulna and radius are entirely typical of Jurassic pterosaurs, and the syncarpals (fused carpal bones of the wrist) have a roughly pentagonal outline similar those of Kunpengopterus and unlike the rectangular form in more primitive taxa.
+The ulna and radius are entirely typical of Jurassic pterosaurs, and the syncarpals (fused carpal bones of the wrist) have a roughly pentagonal outline similar to those of Kunpengopterus and unlike the rectangular form in more primitive taxa.
 The metacarpal of the fourth finger is, like those of other darwinopterans, intermediate in length between the short finger of earlier pterosaurs and the long ones of later pterodactyloid ones.
-Both condyles, attachment points at the end of the bone, project outwards so as to form a sloping shape shared with other monofenestratan pterosaurs and unlike the flat, parallel shape seen in earlier forms like Rhamphorhynchus.
+Both condyles, rounded prominences at the end of the bone, project outwards so as to form a sloping shape shared with other monofenestratan pterosaurs and unlike the flat, parallel shape seen in earlier forms like Rhamphorhynchus.
 Unusually, a notch on the upper surface of the finger's midsection that accommodates the fully flexed wing finger in other pterosaurs is absent, as is a muscle scar usually present in an adjacent position.
 The preserved finger bone of the wing is entirely ordinary for a pterosaur.